loliksamuel/Prometheus-Grafana_exercise_01/README.md

 - Prometheus
 - MySQL
-  exporters - # prometheus server takes help from various exporters to collect metrics (Pull mechanism) exapmles: Node Exporter, cadvisor, mysqlexporter etc...
-- Node Exporter
+- Node Exporter  # exporter for node metrics
-- cAdvisor # this exporter collect from  docker deamon the metrics of all running containers and send it to prometheus
+- cAdvisor       # exporter for containers that collect from  docker deamon the metrics of all running containers and send it to prometheus
-- MySQL Exporter
+- MySQL Exporter # exporter for mysql metrics

 All targets in http://localhost:9090/targets should be **UP** and **green**.